Apple releases budget iPhone SE priced at US$399 as coronavirus stalls economy

 Apple's cheaper phone reflects the coronavirus-driven economic downturn and job loss.

+Apple is "addressing that head-on with a device and price that can still get people on the latest technology," he said.
+"Having a device you're sure is going to last a long time is exactly what (consumers) want."

+The new aluminum-and-glass SE - which comes in black, white and red, looks much like an iPhone 8.

 The cheaper phone enters a cut-throat market for value phones, especially in China, where Apple derives about 17per cent of sales.
-While the new iPhone adds features such as wireless charging and a high-end camera, it lacks connectivity for 5G, the next generation of mobile data networks.
 In China, rivals such as Xiaomi Corp last month announced models with 5G features starting at about US$425.

+But Bajarin said buyers interested in 5G may gravitate toward flagship phones, while budget buyers “are not people that would give a hoot about 5G.”

 With wavering hardware sales, Apple has been investing in subscription services such as its Apple TV+ streaming television service, Apple Music and iCloud.
 The new SE will come bundled with a one free year of the streaming television service, similar to Apple's flagship devices released last fall.